 Yeah.
 I’ve never been able to do it either.
 So don’t feel bad about that.
 It’s not something that you can just do.
 You don’t.
 It is a skill that I’m sure people have to develop and speaking about skills that people have to develop.
-What kind of people ends up at Boomerang therapy works that you guys help.
+What kind of people end up at Boomerang Therapy Works that you guys help?

 Of course, I bet just 60% of the people who come here have a movement disorder such as Parkinson’s disease.
 And then we have your aches and pains.
-And so we have a couple therapists that do the ortho thing.
-There’s two of us, three of us that do neuro patients and one therapist who specializes in pelvic floor rehab.
+And so we have a couple of therapists that do the ortho thing.
+There are two of us, three of us who do neuro patients, and one therapist who specializes in pelvic floor rehab.

 That’s a great question.
 I was an athlete in college.
 And I think that’s how I got interested in movement.
 And I was a gymnast.
-And that’s how I got interested in movement and injuries because of course, gymnasts get hurt all the time.
+And that’s how I got interested in movement and injuries because, of course, gymnasts get hurt all the time.
 And so that was my interest.
 So my clinicians here were also athletes and others had different courses.
-One was a dancer and the other person was actually a biologist but wanted to get away from just a cell and actually work with people.
+One was a dancer and the other person was a biologist who wanted to get away from just a cell and work with people.

-So was there any other interest from any other personal experiences where you personally came across somebody who was impacted by something like Parkinson’s, or stroke.
+So was there any other interest from any other personal experiences where you came across somebody who was impacted by something like Parkinson’s, or stroke?

 Yeah, exactly.
 And with, people with strokes, it’s nice in a way, because the big event happens, and then you start working your way out of it.
 The problem with Parkinson’s disease is you get this shock and awe with the diagnosis.
 But you’re not that functionally changed.
 And so I got to get them out of the mindset that they’re sick and make them realize, look, you can still do this, you can still do this, you can do this.
 And if we keep doing all these things, you’ll keep this bugger from progressing.
 And so that’s the shift of everything we do.